¿ Got Chiva ?

 Methadone – Maintenance or Madness?

 “You want to know the trick to score drugs in any city?
 Just go to the methadone clinic.” says Clifton, the ex-heroin user behind bars.

 Indeed, the now closed fast food restaurant across from Denver General’s methadone clinic was nicknamed ‘McBenzo’s,’ because of the abundance of drugs that could be bartered or bought there.

-On June 15, the Associated Press reports, the DEA broke up an extensive Mexican-based multi-million dollar heroin ring that smuggled 80 percent pure heroin into the county using youngsters and the elderly as mules.
+On June 15, the Associated Press reports, the DEA broke up an Mexican-based multi-million dollar heroin ring that smuggled 80 percent pure heroin into the county using kids and the elderly as mules.